The author's aim is to popularise the science of astronomy in a series of relaxed, easy to read, and easy to undestand articles

-Unless otherwise stated, photos on this page are credited to Nasa.
+Unless otherwise stated, photos in this article are credited to NASA.

-It is not the most remarkable of all the objects you can see in the night sky.
-It is not the largest, or the hottest, or the oldest or furthest away.
+The moon is not the most remarkable of all the objects you can see in the night sky.
+It is not the largest, or the hottest, or the oldest or farthest away.

-On this page I will locate and describe just a few of the most identifiable features on the surface, and depict these on maps of the Moon.
+In this article, I will locate and describe just a few of the most identifiable features on the surface and depict these on maps of the Moon.